-Different ribonucleic acids, RNAs perform a different function in a cell, however, the main three types of RNA; mRNA, rRNA and tRNA are implicated in the translation and thus gene expression.
+Different ribonucleic acids, RNAs perform different functions in a cell, however, the main three types of RNA; mRNA, rRNA and tRNA are implicated in the translation and thus gene expression.

 Read more on RNA: RNA: Structure and Function

-Interestingly some genes can transcribe into RNA, but can not undergo translation such type of RNAs are involved in the regulation of gene expression.
+Interestingly some genes can transcribe into RNA, but can not undergo translation such types of RNAs are involved in the regulation of gene expression.

 Through the process called RNA interference or RNAi, these short RNAs suppress the translation or cleave the mRNA.

 In the present article, we will discuss this special class of small RNA molecules involved in the RNAi, called the miRNA.
 The content of the article is

 - Function of miRNA

 - Inside the cytoplasm